martinjurkovic/unfollowed/README.md

 # unfollowed
-Webscraping tracker for instagram following/ followers Since instagram will cancel their API for followers/ following, the only option will soon be webscraping.
+Webscraping tracker for instagram following/ followers.
+Since instagram will cancel their API for followers/ following, the only option will soon be webscraping.

 ## Usage